 AI/DC solution

 The AI/DC solution is a reference implementation demonstrating how to use Infrahub to automate the full lifecycle of a large-scale AI data center.
 It takes a small number of design inputs — fabric topology, pod configuration, rack assignments — and generates a complete data center: devices, IP allocations, cabling plans, and configuration data.
-Three modular Generators (Fabric → Pod → Rack) connect automatically via event-driven triggers, so triggering one Generator at the fabric level causes the entire data center to build itself.
+Four modular Generators connect automatically via event-driven triggers: three build the physical fabric (Fabric → Pod → Rack), and a fourth layers multi-tenant EVPN/VXLAN overlay services on top.
+Triggering one Generator at the fabric level causes the entire data center to build itself, and the same design renders per-vendor (Cisco, Arista, Dell) device configuration.
 The solution is fully functional today and is positioned as a demo and reference implementation.

 All of the content provided in this solution can be found on the infrahub-solution-ai-dc GitHub repository.